CloudTestDrive/EventLabs/AppDev/README.md

 ## Introduction ##

-This is the top page of the AppDev labs for the CTD.
+This is the top page of the AppDev labs section for the CTD.

 Please navigate to the [Cloud Test Drive Overview Page](../README.md) for the correct navigation throught these labs.